 The completed extension will include a 32 mile loop and a 16 mile loop so cyclists and trail users no longer only have an “out-and-back” option.
 The extension will eventually connect the extension back onto the Ghost Town Trail in Revloc near the Rt.
 219 overpass.
 The CCCRA is currently seeking funding for this 7.5 mile section.

-The extension, which follows the C and I railroad corridor from Belsano to Cardiff, is funded through a PennDOT TAP Grant, with funding assistance from the Community Initiatives Fund and the Penelec Fund for the Future of Greater Johnstown through the Community Foundation for the Alleghenies.
+The extension, which follows the C and I railroad corridor from Belsano to Cardiff, was funded through a PennDOT TAP Grant, with funding assistance from the Community Initiatives Fund and the Penelec Fund for the Future of Greater Johnstown through the Community Foundation for the Alleghenies.
 The 8 mile extension continues from the end of the current four mile Rexis Branch spur of the Ghost Town Trail at White Mill Crossing, past Belsano Crossing, to North Street in Cardiff.

-This trail extension project includes the restoration of the Rt.
+This trail extension project included the restoration of the Rt.
 422 underpass trail section, which was originally built in the 1990s but has since deteriorated, as well as two large bridges.
 This 422 underpass section connects the current four-mile Rexis Branch spur to the new 8 mile extension by way of a short tenth of a mile on Vic Miller Rd.

 History of this project spans to 1994 when the C and I Trail Council, a volunteer, nonprofit organization established to promote the development of trails and greenways in Cambria and Indiana Counties, played a pivotal role in railbanking the C and I railroad corridor.
 Railbanking is a “voluntary agreement between a railroad company and a trail agency to use an out-of-service rail corridor as a trail until a railroad might need the corridor again for rail service,” according to the Rails-to-Trails Conservancy website.